-Rumer Willis Slays In Yellow Lingerie While Posing In Bed & Promotes Self Love
+Rumer Willis Slays In Yellow Lingerie While Posing In Bed & Promoting Self Love

 Later on, she realized that she needed to confront the feelings of self-hatred caused by these negative comments.
 She does this in part by speaking to other women, including her sisters, about self-acceptance.
 She's also started hanging photos of herself at different ages around her home to help her learn to speak to the little girl inside her who is still hurting.

 Some of these framed images were visible in the four images that she shared on Instagram.
 They hung over her bed, which she was pictured posing on.
-Rumer looked completely comfortable in her own skin as she modeled a lingerie set from the Cuup line.
-Both pieces were a cheery yellow that added to her photoshoot’s bright and carefree vibe.
+Rumer looked completely comfortable in her own skin as she modeled a cheery yellow lingerie set that added to the shoot's bright and carefree vibe.
 Her bra boasted a flattering balconette silhouette with underwire and seamed cups for additional shaping.
-Her matching underwear were a high-waisted brief with a wide elastic waistband.
-They also featured a high cut on the sides that flattered her toned legs.
-For her shoot, the brunette beauty rocked her natural curls.
+She wore a matching high-waisted brief with a wide elastic waistband.
+The bottoms also featured a high cut on the sides that flattered her toned legs.
+The brunette beauty also rocked her natural curls.

-She was photographed stretched out on a tan linen sheet beside her adorable pet pooch, Dolores.
-In her first photo, Rumer was lying on her side and gazing at the brindle canine, who was enjoying a good ear scratch.

 While Rumer has had to deal with more than her fair share of hurtful remarks about her appearance, most of those left in the comments section were praiseful.

-“Holy mother of God!
-You are so incredibly gorgeous and beautiful,” read one message.
+"Holy mother of God!
+You are so incredibly gorgeous and beautiful," one message read.

-“Beautiful woman inside and out,” wrote another fan.
+"Beautiful woman inside and out," another fan wrote.

 "You're a ray of sunshine!!!" a third admirer gushed.